Top 5 Best Drones Under $100

 One of the Best Small Drones Under 100

-The Hubsan X4 makes the number four spot on our list of the best drones under 100.
+The Hubsan X4 makes the number four spot on our list.
 On the other end of the spectrum of affordable drones, the Husban X4 offers what few others in its category can.
 The first thing you'll notice is its size, as the Husban X4 is hardly bigger than a standard smart phone.
 Due to its smaller frame and lighter weight, this tiny drone is best when used indoors, or outside on a calm day with no wind, as it could get carried away by any particularly large gusts.

 One of the most useful features of this drone that makes it great for beginners is how stable it remains while in the air.
 It even has a no-tip function to allow for an even smoother fly.
-This is the best small drone under 100 dollars for the beginner looking to experiment with a fast, versatile, and extremely smooth flying drone at a shockingly affordable price.
+This is the best small drone for less than $100, for the beginner looking to experiment with a fast, versatile, and extremely smooth flying drone at a shockingly affordable price.
 It comes with a 2.4ghz transmitter, spare propellers, and a USB charging cable, charges in forty minutes, and offers a decent amount of flight time averaging out at nine minutes.

 The size and weight of this small drone make it perfect for travel and fun on rainy days, but after long enough it can leave something to be desired, as it features no camera or FPV function.